-Abnormalities of micturition in men are most often caused by prostatism (see also separate articles Benign Prostatic Hyperplasia and Prostate Cancer).
+Abnormalities of micturition in men are most often caused by prostatism (see also the separate articles Benign Prostatic Hyperplasia and Prostate Cancer).
 This leads to hesitancy, reduced strength of urine flow and terminal dribbling.

 Symptoms of prostatism can be assessed by using the International Prostate Symptom Score (I-PSS) but this does not give an indication of the degree of prostate size or nature of underlying pathology.
-Complete obstruction may lead to complete inability to pass urine or to overflow incontinence.
+Complete obstruction may lead to complete inability to pass urine, or to overflow incontinence.

 This is a relatively common presenting symptom.
 Ask about:

-- Possible exposure to sexually transmitted diseases:
+- Possible exposure to sexually transmitted infections: